usystems/webling-plugins/README.md

   const memberLabel = member.label;
   ```

-- The `watch(id: number, watcher: () => void): () => void` method allowes to watch a specific instance.
+- The `watch(id: number, watcher: () => void): () => void` method allows to watch a specific instance.
 The watcher is
   triggered if the instance has changed.
-Changes can come from this or another plugin, the webling client itself of a
+Changes can come from this or another plugin, the webling client itself or a
   change from another user.
 The `watch` method returns a callback to stop watching the instance.

   ```javascript